What do you do to combat the darkness?

 3. Move my body.
 An obvious strategy here is to generate some good hormones and chemicals in your body to get you out of your brain.
 Training is a great strategy and is tough to overdue.

 4. Eat well.
 Keep the strategies of self-care moving forward so that you feel physically better, even if not emotionally better.
 It may be hard to eat!
 But if you keep eating on a relative schedule, your appetite won't completely leave you, you'll have more energy and you will feel less defeated and depleted.

 5. Have multiple goals in multiple areas of life.
-This works in fitness, and in life.
-When your bench press doesn't improve, but you take a few seconds of your per mile running pace, you don't get stuck on the idea that you are moving backward.
+This works in fitness AND in life.
+When your bench press doesn't improve, but you take a few seconds of your per mile running pace, you won't get stuck on the idea that you are moving backward.
 If you are striking out in one area of your life, but you are making progress in others, your identity isn't hinging on ONE thing to make you happy.